AI Use Cases/Law Firms

 Is our IT & Cybersecurity data kept secure during this process?

 Yes.
 The system operates on-premise or in your private cloud environment - no raw access logs or identity data ever leave your infrastructure.
-We maintain SOC 2 Type II compliance and zero-retention policies for any LLM processing; behavioral models are trained on aggregated, anonymized patterns, not individual timekeeper records.
 All API connections to iManage, NetDocuments, Clio, Relativity, and Elite 3E use encrypted, role-scoped credentials.
 Audit logs of every AI decision and human override are retained per your data retention obligations under court orders and bar ethics rules.

 What is the timeframe to deploy AI identity threat detection?